-Inpatient Rehabilitation Facilities Included in the National IRF-PAI Data - Calendar Year 2017 Data

-Testing for this performance measure involved several types of data element, scale/instrument and computed performance measure score reliability and validity analyses, performance measure variability analyses, and social risk factor analysis.
-The unit of analysis for the data element and scale/instrument analyses is patient assessments or patient stays, and the unit of analysis for the computed performance measure score analyses is providers (i.e., IRFs).
-National data collection for the change in mobility functional status outcome measure began October 1, 2016 with the 2016 release (Version 1.4) of the IRF-Patient Assessment Instrument (IRF-PAI).
+Inpatient Rehabilitation Facilities Included in the National IRF-PAI Data - Calendar Year 2017 Data or patient stays, and the unit of analysis for the computed performance measure score analyses is providers (i.e., IRFs).
+National data collection for the discharge mobility functional status outcome measure began October 1, 2016 with the 2016 release (Version 1.4) of the IRF-Patient Assessment Instrument (IRF-PAI).